What factors need to be adapted in youth resistance training?

 The second biological change involves the nervous system.
 Training involves neural factors within the nervous system of an adolescent that will facilitate increases in strength.
 Major neural changes that occur include; motor unit activation, motor unit coordination, motor unit recruitment, and motor unit firing.
-These neural changes lead to a greater expression of strength as well as improved coordination, agility, balance, and power (Faigenbaum, et. al., 2009).
-A motor unit is a motor neuron and the muscle fibres it innervates (Baechle & Earle, 2008).
-So the neural changes related to participation in a resistance training program for adolescents directly affects muscle fibres.
+These neural changes lead to a higher expression of strength as well as improved coordination, agility, balance, and power (Faigenbaum, et al., 2009).
+A motor unit is a motor neuron, and the muscle fibres it innervates (Baechle & Earle, 2008).
+So the neural changes related to participation in a resistance training program for adolescents directly affect muscle fibres.
 A well-designed resistance training program has the potential to have a major impact on an adolescent's nervous system, increasing the efficiency of dynamic movements and skills.
-To force the nervous system to adapt properly, adolescents need to be taught proper lifting technique when entering into a resistance training program.
-Adolescents should be taught very basic movements that will improve all of the neural factors that were previously mentioned.
+To force the nervous system to adapt properly, adolescents need to be taught proper lifting techniques when entering into a resistance training program.
+Adolescents should be taught fundamental movements that will improve all of the neural factors that were previously mentioned.

 Adolescents must understand the importance of each of the techniques that may be used in the training regime.
 Safety is the most important training concept that adolescents need to understand.
 If these youth understand proper etiquette for resistance training and can produce correct body movements, then they will see optimum results from a training program.